clojurists-together/clojuriststogether.org/content/news/2025/Annual Funding Jan Feb 2025 Report.md

 ### [clojure-lsp-intellij](https://github.com/clojure-lsp/clojure-lsp-intellij)

 The 3.0.0 major version was a refactor on most of the plugin to use [lsp4ij](https://github.com/redhat-developer/lsp4ij), an OSS plugin for IntelliJ which makes easier to code and use LSP features, so this integration removed tons of code from this plugin that I needed to implement manually (and some had some bugs) and added support for lots of missing features that I didn't even plan to add.
 The lsp4ij plugin is used by multiple languages already which makes this plugin more resilient and stable.
-Check it out the call hieararchy feature on the image.
+Check it out the call hierarchy feature on the image.
 ![call-hierarchy dallo feb 2025](https://github.com/user-attachments/assets/10fec440-1eb0-4fbd-a668-be36f4061d73)

 _Kudos to [@angelozerr](https://github.com/angelozerr) for the help during lsp4ij integration on their side._